 - Two-day tickets usually offer a better value, especially in large cities with multiple routes (north-south, east-west, historic, etc.).

-- Be sure to ask what time the last bus stops at your stop in the evening.
+- Hours: Be sure to ask when the last bus stops at your stop in the evening.
 Be prepared to get back to your hotel on your own if you lose track of the time.
 We got stuck on the other side of town when our driver kicked everyone off the Prague tour bus at 6:00 p.m.

 - Check for bonus opportunities.
 For example, our Singapore and London tickets included a river cruise in the price of the ticket.